ksplonsk/lost/src/README.txt

-The files in this directory implement a very simple web application to take in and present user entered data.

-The form on the welcome page submits to the goodbye page, which displays the data the user entered.
-If the expected data is missing, the goodbye page renders the index.htmltemplate instead of the goodbye template.

-Note on the _bad_ design shown:
-The design currently in this directory, while it works, does not follow best practices.
-The URL that presents a form should also be the action target for the form.
-This makes the web application much easier to maintain since the page responsible for the form is also responsible for parsing the form.

-Redirects should be used to point the user to the correct next page after their input data has been processed; in both the success and failure cases.
+This app takes you through a flow of screens, allowing you to login, filter what report you would like to see, view what you filtered off of, and then log back out.

+I was not able to get my application to take in data and display it in a table, but I do have a very nice flow of screens, with the ability to filter reports by facility and date or just date.

+I chose to comment out the pieces of code in which I attempted to pull in the data I needed, because it only seemed to break my application.
+I left it commented out to show my attempt, but wanted to turn in a working application.

 Files:
-app.py - A Flask app to be run via mod_wsgi templates/
+app.py - Flask app to be run via mod_wsgi
+config.py — config file
+lost_conifg.json — json config file

+templates/
 	facility_inventory_report.html — a template for a report showing inventory at a specific facility and date based upon user specifications in_transit_report.html — a template for a report showing in transit on a specific date		based upon user specifications